Hellenistic period: Literature

 The Hellenistic period saw the rise of New Comedy, the only few surviving representative texts being those of Menander (born 342/341 BC).
 Only one play, Dyskolos, survives in its entirety.
 The plots of this new Hellenistic comedy of manners were more domestic and formulaic, stereotypical low born characters such as slaves became more important, the language was colloquial and major motifs included escapism, marriage, romance and luck (Tyche).
 Though no Hellenistic tragedy remains intact, they were still widely produced during the period, yet it seems that there was no major breakthrough in style, remaining within the classical model.
 The Supplementum Hellenisticum, a modern collection of extant fragments, contains the fragments of 150 authors.

 Hellenistic poets now sought patronage from kings, and wrote works in their honor.
 The scholars at the libraries in Alexandria and Pergamon focused on the collection, cataloging, and literary criticism of classical Athenian works and ancient Greek myths.
 The poet-critic Callimachus, a staunch elitist, wrote hymns equating Ptolemy II to Zeus and Apollo.
 He promoted short poetic forms such as the epigram, epyllion and the iambic and attacked epic as base and common ("big book, big evil" was his doctrine).
 He also wrote a massive catalog of the holdings of the library of Alexandria, the famous Pinakes.
 Callimachus was extremely influential in his time and also for the development of Augustan poetry.
 Another poet, Apollonius of Rhodes, attempted to revive the epic for the Hellenistic world with his Argonautica.
 He had been a student of Callimachus and later became chief librarian (prostates) of the library of Alexandria.
 Apollonius and Callimachus spent much of their careers feuding with each other.
 Pastoral poetry also thrived during the Hellenistic era, Theocritus was a major poet who popularized the genre.

-This period also saw the rise of the ancient Greek novel, such as Daphnis and Chloe and the Ephesian Tale.

 Around 240 BC Livius Andronicus, a Greek slave from southern Italy, translated Homer's Odyssey into Latin.
 Greek literature would have a dominant effect on the development of the Latin literature of the Romans.
 The poetry of Virgil, Horace and Ovid were all based on Hellenistic styles.